 On the other hand, China’s rapid development and opening to the world have led to an increasing desire for modernity.
 Western culture has quite a lot of impact on consumption habits nowadays, especially in cities such as Shanghai or Beijing.
 If we go back to the wedding market, we can see that Chinese consumers integrate this global influence in their choices: they tend to use the services of wedding planners and photographs or wear white dresses.

 This is important for foreign entrepreneurs who should showcase their difference in culture.

 Ant tribe: Yǐ zú 蚁族

-This Word has been used many times in China in many advertising campaign.
+This Word has been used many times in China in many advertising campaigns.
 The word with no meaning that broke the web in China

 The character “duang” is so new that it does not even exist in the Chinese dictionary.
 It is the most used Word online in China, appearing more than 8 million times on China’s micro-blogging site Weibo, where it spawned atop-trending hashtag that drew 312,000 discussions among 15,000 users.

 On Baidu, it has been looked up almost 600,000 times, but what does Duang really mean?

 - “Everyone’s duang-ing and I still don’t know what it means!
 Looks like it’s back to school for me,”

 - “Have you duang-ed today?
 My mind is full of duang duang duang.”